 It is important to prove a common-law marriage when inheriting property, claiming insurance or social security benefits, or getting a divorce.

-Spouses terminating a common law marriage must go through the same divorce process as a traditionally married couple.
+Spouses terminating a common law marriage in Georgia must go through the same divorce process as a traditionally married couple.

 However, the partner who is trying to obtain property rights or the right to financial support will need to prove that the marriage was valid.